 Regarding the above, as ORR is aware, multiple potential operators have now approached Eurostar in relation to access to TMI.
-Without limitation, that is an additional factor for consideration in respect of coordinating capacity and different and potentially inconsistent or incompatible practical and technical requirements (see in particular the matters discussed in sub-paragraphs, (a), (b), (d), (e) and (g)), not least given that it is possible that more than one additional operator will obtain access to TMI.
+Without limitation, that is an additional factor for consideration in respect of coordinating capacity and different and potentially inconsistent or incompatible practical and technical requirements (see in particular the matters discussed in sub-paragraphs, (a), (b), (d), (e) and (g)), not least given that it is a possible outcome that multiple different rolling stock classes will need to be maintained at TMI concurrently (Eurostar also notes here its planned investment in its future fleet, which will need for some time to operate and be maintained alongside its current e320 fleet).